Arjun006-coder/CODSOFT/TASK-4-RockPaperScissor/README.md

-RE# Task 4 - Rock Paper Scissors Game
+# Task 4 - Rock Paper Scissors Game

 This project is a command-line Rock Paper Scissors game developed using Python as part of the CodSoft Internship (July 2025 Batch).
 It allows a user to play against the computer in multiple rounds with score tracking.